craftzcode/create-craftzcode/README-Next-Drizzle-tRPC-Better-Auth.md

    - Option 2: Go to the  `Preferences > VS Code Settings` search for the `Git Branch Protection` and add the `main` in the list.

-3. Remove bolierplates and add script for `clean` and running dev with filtering both `docs` and `web`
+3. Remove bolierplates, add script for `clean`, running dev with filtering both `docs` and `web`, and setup `syncpack` to manage version of dependencies.
     - Remove boilerplates
       - Delete `page.module.css` and all of code inside of `page.tsx` both on `docs and web`.
       - GIT COMMIT: `git commit -m "refactor(docs, web): delete boilerplates"`